open-contracting/standard/standard/docs/en/implementation/hosting.md

 ## Discovery and APIs

-There are many thousands of organisations who should be able to publish Open Contracting data.
+There are many thousands of organizations who should be able to publish Open Contracting data.
 As a result, maintaining a central registry of all published data is impractical.
 Instead, OCDS proposes a common pattern for the discovery of Open Contracting data releases and records.

 For the discovery of bulk datasets, and the location of any data feeds, we propose use of a data.json file.